 Water Projects & Events

-MnTAP continues last year’s project from 2017 now through December 2018 to identify water conservation opportunities aimed at industrial water users in Washington County.
-This project continues to be supported by Washington County and has goals for MnTAP staff to conduct an additional one to two water efficiency assessments at interested facilities located in the county, and another intern project conducted in summer 2018.
+MnTAP continued the 2017 project through December 2018 which identified water conservation opportunities aimed at industrial water users in Washington County.
+This project was supported by Washington County and had goals for MnTAP staff to conduct an additional one to two water efficiency assessments at interested facilities located in the county, and another intern project conducted in summer 2018.

-The intern project would focus on your water conservation priorities using a skilled engineering student to thoroughly investigate and justify the water conservation improvement possibilities, much like last year’s project at DiaSorin in Stillwater.
+The intern project would focused on water conservation priorities using a skilled engineering student to thoroughly investigate and justify the water conservation improvement possibilities, much like last year’s project at DiaSorin in Stillwater.

 Metropolitan Council Environmental Services (MCES) water conservation motivation report

-By the end of 2017, MnTAP will have interviewed all the key contacts we have worked with from 2012-2017 focused on water efficiency intern projects and/or assessments to assemble information and feedback on their motivations and barriers to water conservation.
-This report will give MCES a better picture across the metro region why and why not water conservation by revisiting technical work completed during MCES-sponsored projects, as well as other water-focused staff and intern projects.
+By the end of 2017, MnTAP had interviewed all the key contacts we worked with from 2012 – 2017 that focused on water efficiency intern projects and/or assessments to assemble information and feedback on their motivations and barriers to water conservation.
+This report will give MCES a better picture across the metro region why and why not water conservation by revisiting technical work completed during MCES – sponsored projects, as well as other water – focused staff and intern projects.

-The 2017 Intern Program includes several water conservation projects.
+The 2017 Intern Program included several water conservation projects.
 Twenty-eight companies and 160 students applied for 17 projects — the largest group of summer intern projects ever coordinated by MnTAP.
 To learn more about the 2017 projects click here.
-We continue to receive support from the Metropolitan Council to conduct a number of water conservation-focused intern projects for the 2017 internships.
-See summaries of all the water conservation projects conducted since 2013 in the annual MnTAP publication- Solutions.
-Contact MnTAP if you are interested in an intern in summer 2018
+See summaries of all the water conservation projects conducted since 2013 in Solutions, an annual MnTAP publication.
+Contact MnTAP if you are interested in an intern in the summer.

 Let us know if you are interested in getting involved with MnTAP on any water conservation project around the state, at no cost to your business.
 For questions or further information, contact: